thisdougb/thisdougb.github.io/docs/_posts/2023-11-03-espresso-project-management.markdown

 Figure out...
 ```

-All of these challenge me to overcome, rather than simply do.
+All of these challenge me to overcome, rather than merely do work.
 It's a small thing, but it seems to matter.

 #### Automated Boosting